 I wish you a fun-filled peaceful summer!

 Want to learn more?
-Because they learn from everything we say and do, when working with children it is especially important to “practice what we preach.”
-To find out how you can add mindfulness to your life every day, Contact Shahin at Mindful Changes.
+Because they learn from everything we say and do, it is essential to model the behaviour we want to see when working with children.
+Contact Shahin for a free private coaching session to find out how you can add mindfulness to your life every day.
+Click here to book your appointment.